flutter/website/src/ui/index.md

   A container can be decorated with a [`BoxDecoration`][], such as a background, a border, or a shadow.
 A `Container` can also have margins, padding, and constraints applied to its size.
-In addition, a `Container` can be transformed in three dimensional space using a matrix.
+In addition, a `Container` can be transformed in three-dimensional space using a matrix.

 Below are some simple widgets that combine these and other widgets: